Stevie Nicks: 1991–1996: Timespace and Street Angel

 On the 10th anniversary of her solo career debut, Nicks released Timespace: The Best of Stevie Nicks on September 3, 1991.
 The following year, Fleetwood Mac also released a four-disc box set, 25 Years – The Chain, which included "Silver Springs".

 During the 1992 U.S. presidential campaign, Bill Clinton used the Fleetwood Mac hit "Don't Stop" as his campaign theme song, and Nicks rejoined the classic Rumours lineup of the band (including Buckingham) to perform the song at Clinton's 1993 inaugural gala.
 No plans for an official reunion were made at that time.
 Nicks was criticized for her weight gain.
-Nicks, who is 5 ft 1 in, had gained weight, peaking at 175 lb (79.4 kg).
-"Klonopin was worse than the cocaine," she has said.
-"I lost those 8 years of my life.
-I didn't write, and I had gained so much weight."

-In late 1993, while Nicks held a baby shower at her house, she tripped over a box, passed out, and cut her forehead near a fireplace.
-"I'm one of those people who doesn't injure themselves.
-I was horrified to see that blood.
-I hadn't had enough wine.
-I knew it was the Klonopin," she said.
-Realizing that she needed help, Nicks endured a painful 47-day detoxification in a hospital.

 Following her successful detox, Nicks released her fifth solo album, Street Angel, recorded during 1992 and 1993 using material written mostly in previous years.
 Released on May 23, 1994, Street Angel was poorly received, reaching number 45 on the Billboard Top 200.
 Nicks has since expressed major disappointment with the album, claiming that a lot of its production work took place during her second stint in rehabilitation, meaning she had little or no say over the final product.

 Despite a three-month tour in support of the album, Nicks was crushed by the focus on her weight and the poor reception of the album.
-Disgusted by the criticism she received during the tour for being overweight, she vowed to never set foot on a stage again unless she slimmed down.

 In 1996, Nicks reunited with Lindsey Buckingham and contributed the duet "Twisted" to the Twister movie soundtrack, while in 1996, the Sheryl Crow-penned "Somebody Stand by Me" featured on the Boys on the Side soundtrack, and Nicks also remade Tom Petty's "Free Fallin'" for Fox's TV hit Party of Five.